zerotier/ZeroTierOne/SECURITY.md

 **Please do not report security issues through public GitHub issues**

-Instead, please report vulerabilities via email to security@zerotier.com.
+Instead, please report vulnerabilities via email to security@zerotier.com.
 If possible, please encrypt with our PGP key (see below).

 Please include the following information, or as much as you can provide to help us